ChiefMateStarbuck/Currency/README.md

 ## How To Use

-1. Download the github and cd into the folder
+1. Download the GitHub and cd into the folder
 2. (Optional) Add your own values to the 'exchange.txt' file
-3. Run the engine like so: `python3 engine.py [Beginning Currency] [End Currency] [amount]
+3. Run the engine like so: `python3 engine.py [Beginning Currency] [End Currency] [amount]`